enzomar/pollicino/README.md

 # Pollicino

 *"Done is better than perfect!"* and *"Premature optimization is the root of all evil"* are two of the guidelines I follow for my new Christmas project.
-As almost every year I commit my self to start and hopeull complete a project during the Christmas holiday.
-It can be about anthign basically, from craving soem woods to build home made lamp.
+As almost every year I commit myself to start and hopeful to complete a project during the Christmas holiday.
 This time I focus on domotic and gardening and since the beginning I  had the feeling could be a very long project... this is why I tried to repeat to my self the two senteces aboves...

  The goal of the project is to provide a way to ***automatize plants  and garden caring***.